vincmazet/bip/_sources/mm/measure.md

 It is possible to measure the geometric characteristics of the objects in a binary image, such as the area or position.
 In scikit-image, the most common properties are implemented in `skimage.measure`, especially in the function `regionprops`.
-This section list some of them, as an example of possibilities.
+This section lists some of them, as an example of possibilities.

 ## Area